Collective deformation modes promote fibrous self-assembly in protein-like particles: Aggregation phase diagram

 \subsection{Continuum phase diagram}

 In 2D space-filling, infinite aggregate, all particles are forced into a regular hexagonal shape.
+In our model this deformation is allowed at a finite deformation cost per particle, a behavior referred to as ``shape flattening'' in the geometrically frustrated assembly literature~\cite{Grason:2016}.
 The continuum energy of \eqref{eq:continuum} is then minimal for $\mathbf{u}^\uparrow=\mathbf{u}^\downarrow=\mathbf{0}$, yielding an optimal energy per unit reference surface

 Denoting the reference area per particle by $a$, the total energy of a set of $N$ particles thus reads $Nae_\text{bulk}$ in the large-$N$ limit.
 The binding energy is proportional to the perimeter of the aggregate ($E_b\propto\sqrt{N}$), and is thus negligible.